Skip to main content

 Should You Even Raise?

-Hot take: most SaaS products in India should bootstrap until they have strong product-market fit.
+Hot take: most SaaS products in India should bootstrap until they've got strong product-market fit.
 Raising money too early forces you onto a growth treadmill, dilutes your equity, and adds pressure to scale before you understand your market.

 Zoho bootstrapped to $1B+ in revenue without any external funding.
 Zerodha, while not SaaS, built India's largest brokerage with zero outside capital.
-There is a powerful Indian tradition of building profitable businesses without venture capital, and SaaS products with their recurring revenue model are uniquely suited to bootstrapping.
+There's a powerful Indian tradition of building profitable businesses without venture capital, and SaaS products with their recurring revenue model are uniquely suited to bootstrapping.

-Raise money when you have product-market fit and need capital to scale faster than organic growth allows.
+Raise money when you've got product-market fit and need capital to scale faster than organic growth allows.
 Not before.
+I think too many founders treat fundraising as a milestone when it's really just a tool — and an expensive one at that.

-After watching dozens of Indian SaaS founders — including myself — stumble, here are the patterns that kill startups:
+After watching dozens of Indian SaaS founders — including myself — stumble, here are the patterns:

-- Building for too long without shipping.
+1. Building for too long without shipping.
 Your perfect product will never be perfect.
 Ship the MVP in 8 weeks or less.
+Period.

-- Pricing too low.
+2. Pricing too low.
 Indian founders chronically underprice.
-If your product solves a real problem, charge what it is worth.
-You can always offer discounts; raising prices later is much harder.
+If your product solves a real problem, charge what it's worth.
+You can always offer discounts; raising prices later is much harder and annoys existing customers.

-- Ignoring customer success.
+3. Ignoring customer success.
 In SaaS, acquiring a customer is just the beginning.
 If they churn after two months, your unit economics are broken.
 Invest in onboarding, support, and regular check-ins.
+An email at the right time can save an account.

-- Copying US SaaS playbooks.
-The Indian market has different buying behaviours, payment preferences, and decision-making timelines.
+4. Copying US SaaS playbooks.
+Indian buyers have different purchasing behaviours, payment preferences, and decision-making timelines.
 What works for a San Francisco SaaS startup may not work here.
+Probably won't, in fact.

-- Hiring too fast.
+5. Hiring too fast.
 Every hire increases your burn rate.
-Stay lean until you have repeatable revenue.
-Two focused engineers can build an incredible product.
+Stay lean until you've got repeatable revenue.
+Two focused engineers can build an incredible product — I've seen it happen multiple times.

-- Neglecting SEO.
+6. Neglecting SEO.
 For B2B SaaS, organic search is often the highest-ROI acquisition channel.
-Start writing content from day one.
+Start writing content from day one, even if it feels pointless at first.
+It compounds.

 A Realistic Timeline

-Here is what the first year typically looks like for an Indian SaaS startup, assuming a team of 2-3 co-founders:
+Here's what year one typically looks like for an Indian SaaS startup, assuming a team of 2-3 co-founders:

-- Months 6-8: Iterate based on feedback, add critical features, start charging
+• Months 6-8: Iterate based on feedback, add missing features, start charging

-- Months 11-12: Stabilise operations, improve retention, evaluate fundraising
+• Months 11-12: Stabilize operations, improve retention, evaluate fundraising

-By the end of year one, if you have 100 paying customers with low churn and growing MRR, you are in excellent shape.
-That is the foundation everything else gets built on.
+By the end of year one, if you've got 100 paying customers with low churn and growing MRR, you're in excellent shape.
+That's the foundation everything else gets built on.
+Not the branding.
+Not the pitch deck.
+Not the LinkedIn posts about your "journey."
+The revenue.

 Start small.
 Talk to customers obsessively.
 Ship fast.
 Charge money.
 Iterate.
-That is the entire playbook.
-Everything else is detail.
+That's the entire playbook.
+Everything else is just detail.

 Priya Patel